Whacked!

-Whacked! is a party game developed by Presto Studios and released in 2002 by Microsoft Game Studios exclusively for the Xbox.
-It was one of the two original games to be made available for Xbox Live, and it received mixed reviews.
+Whacked! is a 2002 party video game developed by Presto Studios and published by Microsoft Game Studios for the Xbox.
+It was one of two original games to be made available for Xbox Live, and received mixed reviews.
 Whacked! was the last game developed by Presto Studios before it went defunct.

 Gameplay

 Whacked! is played as a series of arena style mini-games.
 The player competes with three other players, human or artificial intelligence, to complete a specific objective, and players can use a variety of weapons and power-ups to affect the game.
 Possible objectives include collecting stars for points, deathmatch, king of the hill, holding a trophy to earn points, and elimination style dodgeball.
 Single player has the addition gamemode of chicken, in which many flesh-eating chickens pursue the player, and the player has to destroy them first.

 Arenas include the site of a car crash, the ceiling of a bathroom, a plaza, the space underneath a Christmas Tree, an oil pipeline, a heavily fortified front yard, a space station, a toy pirate ship in an electrified bathtub, an arena with spiked walls, the tops of skyscrapers, the back of a pickup truck during a police chase, and a kitchen sink.
 Hell is unlocked after completing the game.

 Game show mode is the main single-player story mode, in which the player chooses one of three doors to determine the gamemode and arena.
 Each set of three doors makes up one stage, and each of the four stages becomes successively more difficult and the matches become longer.
 Battle mode allows players to play against one another and choose all of the settings the mini-game.
 As of the game's release, battle mode could be played through split screen, system link, or Xbox Live.
+While Xbox Live for the original Xbox was discontinued in 2010, Whacked! is now playable online using the replacement Xbox online servers called Insignia.

 Story

 Whacked! takes place on the set of a game show in which seven contestants compete for The Prize, which will be anything in the world that the contestant desires.
 To win The Prize, the contestants compete across four stages of violent battles and competitions.
 While the contestants compete, Van Tastic speaks to his boss over the phone, reassuring him that it's impossible to win and that there is no prize.
 After the player's character wins the game, Van Tastic's boss calls him again and cancels the show.
 Van Tastic challenges the winner to a final competition for an even better grand prize.
-After the contest agrees, Van Tastic destroys the set, revealing it to be Hell.
+After the contestant agrees, Van Tastic destroys the set, revealing it to be Hell.
 He burns the other contestants to death, and reveals himself to be a demon.
 After the winner defeats Van Tastic, his boss calls him to renew the show.